ICJIA/history-of-computing-webpage/README.md

-# Test scaffolding for (very) simple content-based learning project
+# Test for a simple, single-page content-based web app.

 A web app that teaches users about the history of computing through comprehensive chronological sections and an interactive quiz system.

 This is a test scaffolding.

 The idea here is to create a simple web page with a few sections and a quiz system.
 The goal is to create a basic scaffold for future use.

 ## Demo Site